 There are 4 components to this simple, yet glorious, Italian wedding soup recipe: meatballs, leafy bitter greens, broth, and pasta.

-The leafy greens: Traditionally, Italian wedding soup calls for bitter greens such as escarole or broccoli rabe.
-For ease and simplicity,ย andย because escarole can be hard to find where I live, I like to use baby kale.
-The leaves are tender enough to cook quickly, but sturdy enough to hold their texture and green colour when introduced to the hot soup.
+THE LEAFY GREENS: Traditionally, Italian wedding soup calls for bitter greens such as escarole or broccoli rabe.
+For ease and simplicity, and because escarole can be hard to find where I live, I like to use baby kale.
+The leaves are tender enough to cook quickly, but sturdy enough to hold their texture and green color when introduced to the hot soup.
 Fell free to use spinach, or even cabbage if you prefer.

-The broth: A meat broth, most commonlyย chicken, forms the base of this soup.ย Predictably, I would like to encourage you to use a homemade broth which is of course a million times moreย delicious thanย store-bought.
+THE BROTH: A meat broth, most commonly chicken, forms the base of this soup.
+Predictably, I would like to encourage you to use a homemade chicken stock which is of course a million times more delicious than store-bought.
 That said, a good quality, low-sodium broth works perfectly fine for this soup.
-If you have one, drop a parmigiano rind into the simmering broth to add an extra depth of flavour.
+If you have one, drop a parmesan cheese rind into the simmering broth to add an extra depth of flavour.

-The pasta: A handful ofย pastina (tiny pasta)ย is commonly found in Minestra maritata.
+THE PASTA: A handful of pastina (tiny pasta) is commonly found in Minestra maritata.
 It is meant to provide a little more texture and sustenance to the dish, but not upstage the other ingredients.
-Elbow, ditali, acini di pepe, or similar, will work here.
+Elbow, ditali, acini de pepe, or similar, will work here.
 This recipe calls for only 1 cup of pasta which won’t overwhelm the dish.
 If you wish to add more pasta, consider cooking it separately, then add to the broth when ready to serve.
-This is also recommended if making the soup ahead of time so that the pasta doesn’t turn mushy or soak up too much of the flavourful broth.
+This is also recommended if making the soup ahead of time so that the pasta doesn’t turn mushy or soak up too much of the flavorful broth.

 Preparing the meatballs is the only bit of work this dish will require of you.
 But trust, these couldn’t be tastier, or more worth it.